 Could be confused with

-Honesty (Lunaria annua), before either are in flower, but this is also edible.
-After flowering, Honesty has purple flowers, whereas Hedge Garlic has white flowers
+Honesty (Lunaria annua), before either, is in flower, but this is also edible.
+After flowering, Honesty has purple flowers, whereas Hedge Garlic has white flowers (it’s also edible)

 Range and distribution

 Native to Europe, Africa, and Asia.
 Listed as an invasive species in North America